Should I call a professional plumber or look on YouTube for some quick fix advice? I hear that question a lot these days.

 What if the sewage is coming back up and is now all over your basement floor?
 This is a nightmare scenario of course.
 When the water is flowing up while it is usually flowing down like intended, something is blocking your drains.
 Raw sewage smells.
 Worse it is a hazard to your health since it’s toxic.
 A paradise for breeding bacteria that will make you and your family sick.

-is the answer.
+A professional, is the answer.
 Pick one that’s experienced in this type of event.
 Your family's health is at stake, this is very serious, don’t turn this into a DIY project by any means no matter which video tells you otherwise.

 I smell a rat or something possibly far worse.